alyboba/cfms-website.github.io/src/site/_news/call-for-applications-cfms-task-force-on-national-seniors-strategy.md

 title: 'Call for Applications: CFMS Task Force on National Seniors Strategy'
 date: 2018-04-11 00:00:00
 description: >-
-  Applications to join the CFMS Commitee of Health Policy's Task Force on National Seniors Strategy are due April 20th.
+  DEADLINE EXTENDED: Applications to join the CFMS Commitee of Health Policy's Task Force on National Seniors Strategy are due May 1st.
 lang: en
 ---